dbsystel/PBKDF2WinCTester/README.md

 # PBKDF2WinCTester

+> 💡 This repository is no longer actively maintained by DB Systel GmbH.
+Its development will continue here: https://github.com/xformerfhs/PBKDF2WinCTester

 This is an example program to test various PBKDF2 functions in C for Windows (Visual Studio).
 It was created to show 1. how to use the PBKDF2 functions in C to encode passwords and 2. to play with various parameters to see the result.

 The program uses the Windows CNG Crypto API.